 Disadvantages: Login timeout can mean misidentification of users if another user starts using a system before the login expires.
 Applications that do not support proxy authentication/identification methods can still have issues.

-- Redirect users to SSL Login page (with background tab)
+- Redirect users to SSL Login page (with background tab) (LEGACY as of Maiden 1)

 - Redirect users to SSL Login page (with session cookie)

-- Redirect users to non-SSL Login page (with background tab)
+- Redirect users to non-SSL Login page (with background tab) (LEGACY as of Maiden 1)

 - Redirect users to non-SSL Login page (with session cookie)